tusharshahrs/pulumi-home/aws-classic-ts-vpc-with-ecs-fargate-py/README.md

 This is [Pulumi](https://www.pulumi.com/) code for deploying your own [ECS Fargate cluster with tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) written in python on top of vpc built-in TypeScript.

 ## Why would you do this?
-Code in whatever language you want, you can use things across go, python, typescript, and dotnet.
+Code in whatever language you want, you can use things across go, python, TypeScript, and dotnet.
 Reuse whatever you can.

 ## How is the vpc built?